Simple steps can improve your sense of well-being and your quality of life after cancer treatment. Find out what you can do.By Mayo Clinic Staff

 After your cancer treatment, as a cancer survivor you're eager to return to good health.
 But beyond your initial recovery, there are ways to improve your long-term health so that you can enjoy the years ahead as a cancer survivor.

-The recommendations for cancer survivors are no different from the recommendations for anyone who wants to improve his or her health: Exercise, eat a balanced diet, maintain a healthy weight, avoid tobacco and limit the amount of alcohol you drink.
+The recommendations for cancer survivors are no different from the recommendations for anyone who wants to improve his or her health: Exercise, eat a balanced diet, maintain a healthy weight, get good sleep, reduce stress, avoid tobacco and limit the amount of alcohol you drink.

-But for cancer survivors, these strategies have added benefits.
+But for cancer survivors, the following strategies have added benefits.
 These simple steps can improve your quality of life, smoothing your transition into survivorship.
 Here's what you can do to take care of yourself after cancer treatment.

 Regular exercise increases your sense of well-being after cancer treatment and can speed your recovery.